Hard disk drive performance characteristics: Data transfer rate

-A current widely used standard for the "buffer-to-computer" interface is 3.0 Gbit/s SATA, which can send about 300 megabyte/s (10-bit encoding) from the buffer to the computer, and thus is still comfortably ahead of today's disk-to-buffer transfer rates.
+A widely used standard for the "buffer-to-computer" interface in 2010 is 3.0 Gbit/s SATA, which can send about 300 megabyte/s (10-bit encoding) from the buffer to the computer, and thus is still comfortably ahead of most disk-to-buffer transfer rates.

 SSDs do not have the same internal limits of HDDs, so their internal and external transfer rates are often maximizing the capabilities of the drive-to-host interface.
+The newer SATA generation doubles the speed to 6.0 Gbit/s and is sufficient for early (2010s) SSDs.

 Effect of file system

 Transfer rate can be influenced by file system fragmentation and the layout of the files.
 Defragmentation is a procedure used to minimize delay in retrieving data by moving related items to physically proximate areas on the disk.
 Some computer operating systems perform defragmentation automatically.
 Although automatic defragmentation is intended to reduce access delays, the procedure can slow response when performed while the computer is in use.

 Effect of areal density

 HDD data transfer rate depends upon the rotational speed of the disks and the data recording density.
 Because heat and vibration limit rotational speed, increasing density has become the main method to improve sequential transfer rates.
 Areal density (the number of bits that can be stored in a certain area of the disk) has been increased over time by increasing both the number of tracks across the disk, and the number of sectors per track.
 The latter will increase the data transfer rate for a given RPM speed.
 Improvement of data transfer rate performance is correlated to the areal density only by increasing a track's linear surface bit density (sectors per track).
 Simply increasing the number of tracks on a disk can affect seek times but not gross transfer rates.
 According to industry observers and analysts for 2011 to 2016, “The current roadmap predicts no more than a 20%/yr improvement in bit density”.
 Seek times have not kept up with throughput increases, which themselves have not kept up with growth in bit density and storage capacity.